-Among small businesses, typically about 40% are profitable.
-Among Amazon sellers, the vast majority (about 85%) are profitable, and 60% are profitable within their first year selling.
+Among all small businesses, typically about 40% are profitable.
+Among Amazon sellers, however, the vast majority (more than 90%) are profitable, and nearly 70% are profitable within their first year selling.

-New Amazon sellers are earning between \$26,000-\$810,000 per year in profits!
+New Amazon sellers are earning an average of \$30,000 per year in profits!

-Amazon sellers also see comparatively high profit margins: 68% sellers see profit margins above 10%, and - better still - half of those sellers see profit margins above 20%.
+Amazon sellers also see comparatively high profit margins: 74% sellers see profit margins above 10%.